hongchaozhang/hongchaozhang.github.io/source/_posts/2015-09-09-migrate-blog-to-octopress.md

 For basic configuration of octopress blog, go to [official site](http://octopress.org/) for references.

+After updating OS to EI Caption (10.11), there is some bugs when we run `rake preview`.
+You need to update your ruby version, and reinstall dependencies of octopress.
+Refer to [this](http://schalkneethling.github.io/blog/2015/10/16/errno-enoent-no-such-file-or-directory-jekyll-octopress-el-capitan/) post for more details.

 ## Themes
 Go to [here](https://github.com/imathis/octopress/wiki/3rd-Party-Octopress-Themes) to choose the theme you like.
 Personally, I like the **boldandblue** theme.
 It is simple and elegant.